Articles and Op-Eds

 Extent: 5 linear feet

 In this portion of the collection the researcher will find hundreds of articles and op-eds written by Dick Thornburgh from law school years up to and including Thornburgh's ongoing career.

 The myriad articles cover legal topics, as well as Pennsylvania, national and international issues.
 The topics include, for example: public service, judicial reform, home rule, merit selection, organized crime, crime prevention, white collar crime, Pennsylvania's economy, economic development, jobs, education, welfare reform, Three Mile Island (TMI), energy, ethics in government, balanced budget amendment, drug abuse, terrorism, rule of law, Americans with Disabilities Act (ADA), environmental laws, United Nations, Hong Kong, civil justice reform, tort reform, science and technology, independent counsel, malpractice, and homeland security.

 Although the themes are highly varied, they consistently appear over Thornburgh's twenty-five year public service and ongoing careers.
 Nowhere is Thornburgh's leadership role in clarifying issues and serving as an advocate of positive change more evident than in these well-crafted and interesting articles.

-The articles have been printed in legal journals, bulletins, newsletters, law reviews, and various other publications.
-Folders containing the articles are arranged chronologically, and there are both original copies and frequent drafts.
-Of additional interest will be Thornburgh’s annotations throughout.
+The articles have been printed in legal journals, bulletins, newsletters, law reviews, and other various publications.
+Folders containing the articles are arranged chronologically, and there are both original copies, and frequent drafts.
+Of additional interest will be Thornburgh's annotations throughout.